Old St. Mary's Church & Cemetery

 - Mathew Carey, arguably early America's most important publisher prayed here and his grave can be visited here.

 - James Oeller, a Philadelphia innkeeper, whom some historians claim popularized the use of the word "hotel" in America, worshiped here.
-His Oeller's Hotel was giving the popular City Tavern a run for its money until the publican's inn burned during a fire started at a nearby circus.
+His Oeller's Hotel was giving the popular City Tavern a run for its money, until it burned during a fire started at a nearby circus.

 - John Neagle, one of early America's foremost portraitists, and whose work can today be seen at the Second Bank of the United States/Portrait Gallery, prayed in Old St. Mary's.